Skip to main content

 Future students: Apply now

-Apply to Metropolitan State: Start the journey toward your Anthropology Minor now.
+Apply to Metropolitan State: Start the journey toward your Anthropology and Sociology Minor now.
 Learn about the steps to enroll or, if you have questions about what Metropolitan State can offer you, request information, visit campus or chat with an admissions counselor.

-Get started on your Anthropology Minor
+Get started on your Anthropology and Sociology Minor

 Courses and Requirements